-And if you’re coming from a neighboring country or city, Giant Ibis is a bus company that is known for being comfortable and reliable.
+And if you’re coming from a neighboring country or city, Giant Ibis is one bus company that is known for being comfortable and reliable.
 It’s worth paying the extra charge for them to take care of your visa-on-arrival at the border.
-We prefer 12Go.Asia for checking schedules and booking buses in Southeast Asia.
+We prefer Bookaway.com for checking schedules and booking buses in Southeast Asia.

 Getting Around Phnom Penh

 And don’t worry about haggling with taxis or tuk-tuks in Phnom Penh.
 Download Grab (iPhone | Android) and/or PassApp (iPhone | Android) which are the equivalent of Uber in Cambodia.
 You can order a car, a tuk-tuk, or a motorbike for a standardized rate, no negotiations required.

 The prices were so unbelievably low that we often gave a small tip on top of our rate just because we felt bad paying so little.

 The Plantation Urban Resort and Spa is the ultimate peaceful paradise in the middle of the hectic city of Phnom Penh.
 Featuring 2 pristine outdoor swimming pools, a fitness center, and a spa, it’s the perfect relaxing oasis.
 Spacious suites offer lots of natural light and every amenity you could ever want!

 The Rosewood Phnom Penh has gorgeous rooms decorated with sleek, modern furniture.
 You’ll love the sweeping city views from your floor-to-ceiling windows or while enjoying a refreshing cocktail at the sky bar.
 You’ll never want to leave this lavish hotel where you’re treated like royalty by the amazing staff!